Learn something new every day

 More Info... by email

-The number of teeth on the gears determines the gear ratio of the reduction gear.
-This is expressed in the ratio of the number of teeth on the larger gear to the number of teeth on the smaller gear.
-A single-stage gear reduction system consisting of two gears, one with 30 teeth and the other with 10 teeth, would have a gear ratio of 30:10, or 3:1.
+Gear ratio, which is a way of expressing the relationship between the relative velocities of each involved gear, is almost always determined by the number of teeth involved.
+This in turn is expressed in the ratio of the number of teeth on the larger gear to the number of teeth on the smaller gear.
+For example, a single-stage gear reduction system consisting of two gears, one with 30 teeth and the other with 10 teeth, would have a gear ratio of 30:10, or 3:1.
 In this system, the larger gear would turn at one-third the speed of the smaller, while having three times the available torque.

 Multi-stage gear reduction gearboxes allow for much higher gear ratios than are practical with single-stage systems.
 Additional shafts and gears are used in these systems.
 For example, a small gear is added to the output shaft of the first set of gears to serve as the input driver for a second set of gears.
 Additional sets of gears can be added as needed.
 The final gear ratio is determined by multiplying the ratio of each set of gears.
 For example, a reduction gearbox consisting of three sets of gears with gear ratios of 3:1, 4:1, and 5:1 would yield a final gear ratio of 60:1.